ArchipelagoMW/Archipelago/worlds/tloz/docs/multiworld_en.md

 ## Known Issues

-- Shop items are not checked retroactively: if you do not have the client connected at the time you purchase a shop item, Archipelago will not be made aware of it.
-- There is no tracking for what shop slots have been purchased.
-If you don't trust your memory, take notes or use the `!missing` command.
 - Triforce Fragments and Heart Containers may be purchased multiple times.
 It is up to you if you wish to take advantage of this; logic will not account for or require purchasing any slot more than once.
 Remote items, no matter what they are, will always only be sent once.
-- Second Quest is currently unsupported.
-Naming your file a name that starts Second Quest should not be done.
 - Obtaining a remote item will move the location of any existing item in that room.
 Should this make an item inaccessible, simply exit and re-enter the room.
 This can be used to obtain the Ocean Heart Container item without the stepladder; logic does not account for this.